zixin2006/neural-networks-tracing-back-to-the-origins/README.md

 # Tracing Back to the Origins 🧠

 This repository contains resources and analyses tracing the development of key foundational concepts in neural networks and deep learning.
-Each folder represents a significant model or theoretical contribution to the field, along with explanations, code, and other resources to facilitate understanding of these pioneering works.
+Each folder represents a significant model or theoretical contribution to the field, along with explanations, code, and other resources.

 ## Getting Started